WebsyIO/tubemap-viz/README.md

 # tubemap-viz
 ###An HTML5 Canvas based visualisation that lets you represent data in the style of a Tube/Metro map.
+The map is a work in progress but feel free to use, abuse and contribute.
+Enjoy.

 ####Setup
 Load the TubeMapViz library into your webpage